vghessel/APIdex/Readme.md

+### CRUD API - Pokemon
-API using Python3, Flask and SQLite.
+API using Python, Flask and SQLite3 as database